 Airlines and carriers should ensure an official in-flight government announcement is made on each flight to a New Zealand airport.
-This is in addition to any other safety video.
-This announcement should be played when close to arrival.
+This is in addition to any safety videos.
+The announcement should be made when close to arrival.

 The announcement should cover the following key messages: